outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

     - target highly expressed/associated structures which are likely to be involved in carcinogenicity
     	- target highly expressed proteins like EZH2 in some cancers

     - inhibits the enzyme transketolase, leading to a build up of reactive oxygen species (ROS) and stress-induced cell death
     	- sugiol

+    - inhibit glycolysis/glutaminolysis/angiogenesis/DNA repair
+    	- inhibiting/activating sirtuins
+			- Sirtuins (SIRTs), class III histone deacetylases, are differentially expressed in several cancers, where they display both oncogenic and tumor-suppressive properties, depending on cellular context
+			- SIRT1 represses p53-mediated tumour suppression
+			- SIRT3 regulates levels of reactive oxygen species (ROS).
+Loss of SIRT3 results in increased levels of ROS, with subsequent activation of hypoxia-inducible factor 1α (HIF1α) and increased expression of HIF1 target genes, including glycolysis and angiogenesis genes, which favour tumour growth
+			- SIRT4 regulates glutamine metabolism by inhibiting glutamate dehydrogenase (GDH), the rate-limiting enzyme in glutaminolysis.
+Loss of SIRT4 leads to increased glutamine catabolism, a pathway that promotes tumour growth
+			- SIRT6 regulates cancer metabolism and inflammation by acting as a co-repressor for HIF1α, MYC and nuclear factor-κB (NF-κB).
+Loss of SIRT6 results in increased expression of glycolysis, glutaminolysis and ribosomal genes, all of which favour proliferation and tumorigenesis
+			- sirtuins SIRT1, SIRT6 and SIRT7 proteins are involved in DNA repair
+			- SIRT1 and SIRT6 promote genomic stability by regulating both single/double-strand DNA break-repair pathways
+			- sirtuins are a group of enzymes that use NAD+ to remove acetyl groups from proteins
+			- sirtuins are a family of signaling proteins involved in metabolic regulation
+			- sirtuin activators include natural compounds in food such as:
+				- proanthocyanidins, Quercetin/rutin, Luteolin, Catechin/Epicatechins, Fisetin, Phenolic acids, Fucoidan, Curcumin, Myricetin, Delphinidin, apigenin, Ferulic acid, Berberine, Pterostilbene, tyrosol
+			- histone deacetylases (including sirtuins 1 - 7)
+				- histone deacetylases are a class of enzymes that remove acetyl groups (O=C-CH3) from an ε-N-acetyl lysine amino acid on both histone and non-histone proteins
+				- HDACs allow histones to wrap the DNA more tightly
+				- Histone deacetylase inhibitors as anti-neoplastic agents

     - reduce required resources for cancers